sfc-gh-klochen/sfsnowsightextensions/Readme.md

 https://customer.canada-central.azure.snowflakecomputing.com | customer.canada-central.azure
 https://sfpscogs_dodievich_sso.west-us-2.azure.snowflakecomputing.com | sfpscogs_dodievich_sso.west-us-2.azure

+PrivateLink URLs are supported but may not work for you if you have network access policies blocking the client IP addresses.

 ### Connect-SFApp Parameter - MainAppURL
 Optional parameter.
 By default it is https://app.snowflake.com, which is a production environment of Snowsight.

 Pass a real URL to point at a different endpoint (QA/DEV), if you have access to it.

 ### Connect-SFApp Parameter - UserName
-Username of user to authenticate
+Username of user to authenticate.

 ### Connect-SFApp Parameter - Password
-Password of user as secure string
+Password of user as secure string.

 ### Connect-SFApp Parameter - Credential
-Username/password combination of user to authenticate as PSCredential
+Username/password combination of user to authenticate as PSCredential.

 ### Connect-SFApp Parameter - SSO
-When specified, browser authentication with SSO provider is used
+When specified, browser authentication with SSO provider is used.

 ### Connect-SFApp - Prompt for Username and Password
 You will get prompted for username and password: